collasanta/collasanta/README.md

 Hi there 👋

-I've been coding for over 5 years and moved from traditional finance to work with blockchain/DeFi.
+I've been coding for over 5 years and moved from traditional finance and banks to work with startups and blockchain/DeFi.

 I started by automating Excel Sheets in my first internship, fell in love with code, and decided to become a developer since then.